-In science, we are studying the human digestive system and the role different organs play.
-We will also be looking at different types of teeth and their jobs.
+In science, we studied the human digestive system and the role different organs play.
+We looked at different types of teeth and their jobs.

-We will be studying the Roman in detail.
+We studied the Romans in detail.
 Learning about how they lived, died and worked.
-We will also be looking at the Roman invasion of Britain, particularly looking at the effect it had on the local area.
+We also looked at the Roman invasion of Britain, particularly at the effect it had on the local area.

-Our Geography this term will tie in with our Roman unit.
-The children will have the opportunity to look at local maps before mapping where the Romans invade the local area.
+Our Geography tied in with our Roman unit.
+The children had the opportunity to look at local maps before mapping where the Romans invade the local area.

 The children will be exploring habitats around the school, grouping animals and monitoring the effects of the changing of the seasons.